 Our earthly life is short and not easy.
 It is marked by daily struggles, pain, disappointments, troubles, losses, and suffering in one way or another.
 We are exposed to chaos.
-There is not one day which develops according to our plans and expectations.
+There is not one day that develops according to our plans and expectations.
 The joys we encounter are fleeting and of short duration.

 Be sure to pin me for later!

 David penned his Psalm 63 in the desert, in the middle of extreme circumstances, and intense internal conflict.
 He was hiding from Saul who wanted to take his life.
 (1 Samuel 23:14-16) David was in danger, alone and isolated in the harsh desert conditions with limited resources.

 This intense external and internal struggle leads to a desperate longing to experience God’s loving presence and to be satisfied by Him.
 In this longing and search for God amidst great struggle and anguish, David acknowledges and embraces the truth that experiencing God’s love is better than life.
 (Psalm 63:3).

 Be sure to pin me for later!

 The second reason is that God’s love affects and transforms our reality.
 It does so in many different ways.
 In Christ God loves and accepts us forever.
 His love is never leaving, ever-present, and eternal.
 By the indwelling presence of His Holy Spirit, He can love us in every situation giving us what we need most.God's love defines us and gives us meaning and purpose. #Godslove #purpose #identity #BibleStudy #bgbg2 Click To Tweet

 When we are down and discouraged, the love of God comforts and lifts us up.
 His love restores our hopes and gives us the strength to overcome and go on.
 It changes our perspective and provides guidance, clarity, and wisdom.

 God is the Creator and the Source of life.
 Because He is greater than life, His love is greater, more valuable, and desirable than life.
-It transcends the earthly life and its sorrows and remains forever.
+It transcends earthly life and its sorrows and remains forever.

-God’s love does not allow life’s troubles, pain, sorrows, and losses, to separate us from Him, to rob our joy, to crush us, and destroy us.
+God’s love does not allow life’s troubles, pain, sorrows, and losses, to separate us from Him, rob our joy, crush us, and destroy us.
 It has a mighty protective and preservation power, keeping us and preserving our souls and inner beings.

-Nothing can separate from the love of God
+Nothing Can Separate From the Love of God

 The most amazing thing about the love of God is the power that conquers and subdues everything.
 Nothing in the world has the power to separate us from the love of God, which He displays in Christ Jesus.